 We are an academy within the Pope Francis MAC.
-Our special educational needs co-ordinator (SENCo) is Mrs Claire McGeehan.
-She can be contacted on: 01608 643487 during the school day and a message may be left with school office staff or via school email: office.3420@holy-trinity.oxon.sch.uk.
+Our special educational needs co-ordinator (SENDCo) is Mrs Fiona Wickens.
+She can be contacted on: 01608 643487 during the school day and a message may be left with school office staff or via school email: office.3420@holytrinity.oxon.sch.uk.
+Our governor with responsibility for SEND is Mrs Pauline Brookes.